 This course is designed to help the student acquire an understanding of the formalism and concepts of relativity as well as its application to physical problems.

 Topics include the Lorentz transformation, 4-vectors and tensors, covariance of the equations of physics, transformation of electromagnetic fields, particle kinematics and dynamics.

-Knowledge of mechanics and electrodynamics at the intermediate level is assumed.
+Recommended background: knowledge of mechanics and electrodynamics at the intermediate level.

-This course will be offered in 2000-01 and in alternate years thereafter.
+This course will be offered in 2002-03 and in alternate years thereafter.